-Report: NCAA investigating Nebraska’s Scott Frost, program
+NCAA investigating Nebraska football program

 Frost is under contract through 2026, and his current buyout is $20 million.

-The NCAA investigation includes Nebraska’s impermissible use of analysts and consultants running special teams drills, according to The Action Network.
+The NCAA investigation includes Nebraska’s impermissible use of experts running special teams drills, according to The Action Network.
 Analysts are not among the 10 full-time on-field assistants and are not allowed to speak with players.

 A year ago, the NCAA disallowed organized workouts because of the pandemic.
 According to the report, Nebraska allegedly relocated its strength workouts to an undisclosed off-campus location to avoid detection at the direction of NU’s strength and conditioning staff.

+Frost and former Nebraska athletic director Bill Moos had been vocal in wanting to play in 2020 after the Big Ten initially canceled its season.
+The Big Ten reversed course and set up an eight-game conference-only schedule starting in late October.

 The special teams analyst, Jonathan Rutledge, was fired in January.
+Moos unexpectedly announced his retirement in June.
 Gerrod Lambrecht, Frost’s chief of staff, resigned two weeks ago.

 More AP college football: https://apnews.com/hub/College-football and http://www.twitter.com/AP_Top25